Yadavs in Bihar

 Yadavs in Bihar refers to the people of Yadav community of the Indian state of Bihar.
-They are also known by other names such as Ahir The Yadavs form nearly 14.26 % of the state's population and are included in the Other Backward Class category in the Bihar state of India.
+They are also known by other names such as Ahir The Yadavs form nearly 14.26% of the state's population and are included in the Other Backward Class category in the Bihar state of India.

 Origin and history

 Origin

 In the 1931 census of India, the Ahirs and several other pastoral and cow-keeping communities such as Goalas and Gopas began to adopt the collective identity of Yadav or Yadubansi, claiming descent from the ancient Yadu tribe.
-Anthropologist J. H. Hutton noted that this process involved an attempt to project a noble origin, which he regarded as "of extremely doubtful authenticity".
+Anthropologist J. H. Hutton said that this process involved an attempt to project a noble origin, which he described as "of extremely doubtful authenticity".

 History

 The Ahir tribe was the dominant group in the Bihar section of the Gangetic valley during the later prehistoric period.
 The Ahiri country extended from around Banaras eastward to the Kosi River, primarily lying north of the Ganges.